One sample Wilcoxon signed rank test in Excel tutorial

 This tutorial explains how to run and interpret a one-sample Wilcoxon signed rank test in Excel using the software XLSTAT.

 Dataset to perform a one-sample Wilcoxon signed rank test

-The data represents the liking scores for a new brand of potato chips.
-The chips have been evaluated by 30 consumers on a 1-10 liking scale.
+The data represents the liking scores for a new crisps brand rated from 1 to 10 by 30 consumers.
 The median liking score of the strongest brand in the market is known to be 7.
-Data are fictitious and were created for this tutorial.

 Our goal, here, is to determine whether the median liking score of the new brand is higher than 7.
 For this purpose, we will perform a one-sample Wilcoxon signed rank test.
 This test allows the comparison of an observed median to a known standard value without assuming normality.
 It is a non-parametric alternative to the one-sample t-test.

 The results of this test can indicate us whether consumers are globally more satisfied with the new product.

 Setting up a one-sample Wilcoxon signed rank test with XLSTAT

 Once XLSTAT is open, select the XLSTAT / Nonparametric tests / One sample Wilcoxon Signed Rank test as shown below**.**